imkuldeepahlawat/kdreact-migrate/GITHUB_ACTIONS.md

 5. **Use caching** for faster builds
 6. **Test on multiple Node versions** for compatibility

-## 🎉 **Success Criteria**
+## Success Criteria

 A successful workflow run should show:

-- ✅ All tests passing (40/40)
+- All tests passing (40/40)
-- ✅ No linting errors
+- No linting errors
-- ✅ TypeScript compilation successful
+- TypeScript compilation successful
-- ✅ CLI commands working
+- CLI commands working
-- ✅ Documentation generated
+- Documentation generated
-- ✅ Code properly formatted
+- Code properly formatted